seannoh/code-refactor-horiseon/README.md

 ## Optimizations Made

-- Refactored using semantic HTML elements rather than <div> elements
+- Refactored using semantic HTML elements rather than &lt;div&gt; elements
 - Consolidated and reorganized redundant classes
 - Renamed classes and ids for clarity
 - Added comments to explain HTML and CSS